shopwareLabs/claude-code-plugins/plugins/code-quality/comment-review/README.md

 # Comment Reviewing

 Code comment review skill for Claude Code.
 Identifies and removes redundant or misleading comments while preserving valuable documentation.
+Automatically evaluates uncertainty of automated changes and prompts for manual verification when needed.

 ## "Why" Not "What"